rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 ### Solution overview ###

 To setup an IoT device, in this case the ESP32, to communicate securely with AWS IoTCore, follow the steps shown below.

-We will:
+This involves the following steps.

-Create an AWS IoT device in AWS IoTCore.
+- Create an AWS IoT device in AWS IoTCore.

-Setup the Arduino IDE for ESP32
+- Setup the Arduino IDE for ESP32

-Program the ESP32 with the device code
+- Program the ESP32 with the device code

-Monitor and test ESP32 can send and receive data from IoTCore.
+- Monitor and test ESP32 can send and receive data from IoTCore.

 ### Step 1  Creating an AWS IoT device ###